-400. SERVICE DROP
+400. Service Drop

-For single phase service, the company will furnish, install, own and maintain the overhead service drop, running from its secondary distribution system to a designated point on the customer's premises.
-It shall be the responsibility of the owner or contractor to have the point of attachment determined by the Company so that a solid fastening for the service drop may be incorporated in the building.
-The customer shall install a standard hook or eye bolt, furnished by the Company, in accordance with NEC, Section 230.54(C).
-For services to low buildings or where the style of building construction does not readily permit the installation of the standard hook or eye bolt, the customer will, with Company approval, install a mast type service or provide an alternate means of attachment for the service drop.
-Refer to Illustration No. 3, in Section XII for a Mast Type Service.
+For single-phase service, the company will furnish, install, own, and maintain the overhead service drop, running from its secondary distribution system to a designated point on the customer's premises.
+It shall be the responsibility of the owner or contractor to have the point of attachment determined by the company so that a solid fastening for the service drop may be incorporated in the building.
+The customer shall install a standard hook or eye bolt, furnished by the company, in accordance with NEC, Section 230.51.
+For services to low buildings or where the style of building construction does not readily permit the installation of the standard hook or eye bolt, the customer will, with company approval, install a mast type service or provide an alternate means of attachment for the service drop.
+Refer to illustration numbers 3, in Section XII for a Mast Type Service.